Skip to Content

 HITL ApprovalHigh-risk operations executing without human review

-Gateway Governance Chain (13 Steps)
+Gateway Governance Chain (15 Stages)

 Every LLM request passes through this chain.
 It short-circuits on the first denial.
 See the Governance Chain reference for full details including per-tier defaults and configuration.